NEARBuilders/mintbos-marketplace-template/README.md

 This guide will take you step by step through the process of creating a basic marketplace where you can purchase tokens and filter your selection by price.
 It uses `getStoreNFTs` and `buyTokens` from [mintbos sdk](https://near.social/bos.genadrop.near/widget/Mintbase.App.Index?page=resources&tab=sdk_guide) for retrieving data and executing marketplace methods.

-The mintbase-sdk provides convenient functions for retrieving data from mintbasee indexer.
+The mintbase sdk provides convenient functions for retrieving data from mintbase indexer.
 In this example, you will be able to view and purchase NFTs from a specific store.

 You can find more information on Github: [GitHub link](https://github.com/Mintbase/mintbase-js/tree/beta/packages/data)